Law Firm SEO Expert — SEO For Attorneys

 Google sometimes ignores it and picks different text on your site to show.

-Ask them about their high level plan and strategy.
+I suggest you ask the SEO agency for attorneys about their high level plan and strategy.
 Run that strategy against the suggestions I’ve made on this page.

 Look for inconsistencies.